Easy Homemade Sourdough Bread Bowl Recipe

 Can I freeze unused bowls?
 Uncut sourdough bowls can be frozen once they are wrapped tightly in plastic wrap and placed inside a freezer bag.

-3:00pm: Preheat oven and bake loaves.
+The next day, preheat oven and bake loaves.

 Helpful Links